ALERT Our Ngaaruawaahia office will be closed from 3pm on Wednesday 20 August for a training exercise with NZ Police.

 Speed humps and raised platforms were discounted due to noise issues and difficulty securing funding for any future permanent installation.
 Due to the speed that vehicles can pass over them (50km/hr) they are unlikely to have any significant effect on vehicle speeds.

-The trial is scheduled to run until September 2025.
-At the end of the trial, Council will review the results of new speed surveys and collect feedback from the community.
-This information will help inform any decision about permanent measures.
+The trial ran until the end of July 2025.
+During and after the trial, Council reviews traffic data and collect feedback from the community to help inform any decision about permanent measures.

 Council has kept costs down by using recycled materials from other projects.
 The estimated cost of the trial is still being confirmed.
 A project budget of $50,000 has been allocated and may not reflect the actual cost of the trial.
 Council will clarify costs as more information becomes available.